PaulusBilly/FlappyBird-Java/README.md

 # FlappyBird-Java
-A FlappyBird game clone i made with java.
+A clone of the FlappyBird game that i made with java.